The application will require:

 To be considered for selection, applications must be submitted within the Zintellect system and fully complete including one recommendation.

-The Pathways to Computing Virtual Internship Program at Oak Ridge National Laboratory (ORNL) is a virtual 10-week summer program that provides undergraduate students with learning opportunities in computer science, computational science, and mathematics.
+The Pathways to Computing Internship Program at Oak Ridge National Laboratory (ORNL) is a 10-week summer program that provides undergraduate students with learning opportunities in computer science, computational science, and mathematics.
 Students will be mentored by ORNL research and technical staff and will be able to make contributions to projects in diverse domains including computer science, health data science, and climate science.
 In addition, students will gain valuable skills needed for a successful career in computing fields.
-Selected interns will have access to ORNL’s leadership-class facilities, including Summit, the world’s 2nd most powerful supercomputer.
+Selected interns will have access to ORNL’s leadership-class facilities, including Frontier, ORNL's exascale supercomputer and Summit, the world’s 5th most powerful supercomputer (June 2023).